105 · mad + mad

-Urban strategy for the Veranos de la Villa 2017 Festival
+Urban strategy for Veranos de la Villa 2018

 1. Deblackboxing Madrid.
 Conceiving the artistic and scenic activities and proposals beyond the space of the closed back box.